timquinlan/mirrordemo/README.md

 # Traffic Mirroring Demo

 This demo is self contained, no extra hardware or networking rules required.
 Requirements are:
-* docker
-* docker-compose
+* docker, docker-compose
 * authorization to build containers
 * authorization to forward host ports
-* port 8080 open on the host (if you need to use a different port, change docker-compose.yml line 37)
+* port 8080 open on the host (if you need to use a different port, change docker-compose.yml line 37 before you run "docker-compose up")

 Clone this repo and use docker-compose to bring up the environment: